Webinar: Embracing a modular approach to IVI systems for top customer experiences

 Auto OEMs are all striving to lead the way with differentiated in-vehicle entertainment offerings.
-To explain why progressive customer experiences increasingly require a modular approach to infotainment, our Technical Account Manager, Agustin Almansi, recently spoke at the Automotive Linux Summit 2019.
+To explain why progressive customer experiences increasingly require a modular approach to infotainment, our Head of Pre-Sales, Agustin Almansi, recently spoke at the Automotive Linux Summit 2019.

 We wanted to make this session available to a wider audience, so shortly after Agustin returned from Tokyo, we shut him in a room and politely asked to record the presentation.

 This webinar will cover:

 · Smartphone integration – and how it helps and hinders OEMs

 · The power balance between OEMs and mobile providers